wtistang/LibertyGettingStarted-Lab/README.md

 * Instead of using the Liberty Tools configuration assistant in Visual Studio Code, you could also use the product documentation and copy & paste to create Liberty configuration snippets.
 * You could also use the IBM migration tools to transform an existing configuration for WebSphere Traditional and other runtimes into a Liberty configuration.

+### 6.4.4 Troubleshooting

+You will need the some of the created artifacts like configuration snippets for the Liberty Administration part of the lab.
+If you did not complete this part of the lab successfully, perform the following steps to be able to continue with the next part.

+If not already done, create the required working directories

+	 mkdir ~/Student
+	 mkdir ~/Student/dev
+	 mkdir ~/Student/ops
+	 mkdir ~/Student/assets

+If not already done, create a backup directory and clone the repository

+	mkdir ~/Student/backup
+	git clone https://github.com/LarsBesselmann/LibertyGettingStarted-Lab /home/techzone/Student/backup

+If not already done, copy the server package to the assets directory

+	cp ~/Student/backup/assets/simpleweb-serverpackage.jar ~/Student/assets

+Copy the created artifacts to the assets directory

+	cp ~/Student/backup/assets/server.* ~/Student/assets

+	cp ~/Student/backup/assets/application-config.xml ~/Student/assets

+	cp ~/Student/backup/assets/simpleweb.war ~/Student/assets

 ### 6.5 Liberty Administration